 All relationships have trust as their foundation.
 The sooner one sees and understands the fundamentals of trust, the sooner you can leverage it in your day-to-day interactions and your business beat.
 However, never expect trust to be built in and automatic.
 It is never that simple.
 Some folk may be more apt to trust immediately than others, but I always consider this initial trust a “weak” form instead of a potent form of trust.
 The only proper and sturdy form of trust is built over a long, consistent relationship built on transparency and honesty.

 As your trust in your team builds, your cohesion will build, communication will flow, work will be done faster, and most importantly, the small stuff matters less.
 You won’t need so many status updates as, undoubtedly, your team will trust you enough that you are working.
-On the other hand, you will need to give updates on where you are at, and your level of working autonomously will be respected.
+On the other hand, you will need to give updates on where you are, and your level of working autonomously will be respected.

 Provide status updates more frequently for effective remote communication